LonamiWebs/Telethon/readthedocs/extra/advanced-usage/sessions.rst

 .. warning::
     Do not restart your application Dyno at any point prior to retrieving your session file.
-Constantly creating new session files from Telegram's API will result in a 24 hour rate limit ban**
+Constantly creating new session files from Telegram's API will result in a 24 hour rate limit ban.

 Due to Heroku's ephemeral filesystem all dynamically generated files not part of your applications buildpack or codebase are destroyed upon